fengxia41103/myblog/content/workspace/openstack/baremetal provisioning.md

 ### PXE Split ROM Architecture

 So BIOS can find PXE option by finding its Option ROM.
 Great.
-Since PXE is network dependent, how it can handles different networking hardware?
-Two techniques come into play: Split ROM architecture and UNDI.
+Since PXE is network dependent, how can it handles different networking hardware?
+Two techniques come into play: **Split ROM** architecture and **UNDI**.
 We will cover UNDI separately.
 Here, let's look at the split architecture.

 <figure class="row">